ChangeinX/clan-boards-tf/README.md

 The outputs will display the ALB DNS name, database endpoint, the NAT gateway's public IP and both chat table names.

-Use `scripts/invalidate-cloudfront.sh` with the output `frontend_distribution_id` after uploading new files to the bucket to refresh cached content.
+Use `scripts/invalidate-cloudfront.sh` with the output `frontend_distribution_id` or `welcome_distribution_id` after uploading new files to the bucket to refresh cached content.

 ## Environments
 Separate Terraform roots are provided under `environments/dev`, `environments/qa` and `environments/prod`.
 Each folder uses its own state prefix so the stages are isolated.